Kitware/CMake/Help/command/find_package.rst

 will be set to indicate whether the package was found.
 When the package is found package-specific information is provided through variables and :ref:`Imported Targets` documented by the package itself.
-The ``QUIET`` option disables messages if the package cannot be found.
+The ``QUIET`` option disables informational messages, including those indicating that the package cannot be found if it is not ``REQUIRED``.
 The ``REQUIRED`` option stops processing with an error message if the package cannot be found.

 A package-specific list of required components may be listed after the ``COMPONENTS`` option (or after the ``REQUIRED`` option if present).